BetterThanTomorrow/calva/docs/site/connect-sequences.md

+---
+title: Custom REPL Connect Sequences
+description: When Calva's built-in REPL project types do not suffice, you can reach for custom Jack-in and Connect sequences.
+---

-# REPL Jack-in and Connection Sequences
+# REPL Jack-in and Connect Sequences

 Many projects grow out of the template phase and call for custom developer workflows involving application start commands, customized REPLs, and what have you.
 Even some templates add this kind of complexity.
 To make Jack-in usable for a broader set of projects, Calva has a setting keyed `calva.replConnectSequences` which lets you configure one ore more connect sequences.